-Under system A, D and E, an arrangement to equalize the price between the imported product and corresponding price of internal origin may be practised.
+Under systems A, D and E, an arrangement to equalize the price between the imported product and corresponding price of internal origin may be practised.

-- 2. Products falling within the scope of the regulating measures, and the system under which they are classified - (i) Lîvestock: horses, cattle, pigs, sheep, goats, reindeer and fowls: system E - (ii) Meat and meat products: system A and C
+- 2. Products falling within the scope of the regulating measures, and the system under which they are classified - (i) Livestock: horses, cattle, pigs, sheep, goats, reindeer and fowls: system E